 Protecting your business is not only about being compliant.
 It is also about safeguarding your employees and keeping them prepared both during and after the pandemic.
 This means measures such as the use of the R-Zero uv sanitation light have to be put in place to ensure your business is at the forefront in maintaining a clean and sanitized environment.
-So what can you do to protect your business in today’s times?
+An example of keeping your business safe from going under is to hire a company like CFOshare.
+Business turnaround specialists can help you keep your business afloat in hard times such as these.
+So what other ways can you do to protect your business in today’s times?
 Keep reading to learn how.

 Review Your Cleaning Procedures

 Before the pandemic, your business cleaning procedure may have been tailored towards a regular cleaning and once in a while deep cleaning.
 This is no longer the case, you need to redirect your focus, and the intent is not to keep the place clean but to keep it safe and sanitized.
 If you previously deep cleaned your business once a month, you may want to change that to weekly or biweekly.
 Consider improving your cleaning routine and procedure; add in advanced cleaning and disinfection technology such as UVC disinfection.
 Also, consider having procedures to include training your employees on protection measures to maintain, daily workstation disinfection, letting the sick employees stay at home, and even regular testing of employees for Coronavirus.
 Taking proper safety measures will also provide a conducive working environment for improved employee productivity.